Hare and Loathing in Las Vegas: Plot

 Bugs is living in his rabbit hole that is just outside of Las Vegas, when Yosemite Sam builds a casino over it.
 Being given the option to gamble or get out, Bugs tries his luck.
 At every game he plays (blackjack, roulette, slot machines) he wins surprisingly and spectacularly, much to Sam's consternation.
 By the time he leaves with a sum total of $8,042,123,297.55 (more money comes out of Sam as if he was another slot machine), Sam is down to his last quarter (which Bugs will be back for that).

 After reprimanding a group of cheaters and telling them that good luck charms like lucky medals, four-leaf clovers, and horseshoes are not allowed, Sam realizes that Bugs did well because he had two of them: his feet, and that he has been hornswoggled.
 Bugs has meanwhile used his newfound riches to buy a luxury hotel suite.
 Sam follows him shooting and Bugs quickly wins a prize car to outrace him; Sam, meanwhile, drives a giant pirate ship, complete with cannons.
 The two race out of Las Vegas and eventually make it to the Hoover Dam.
 There is a conveniently placed slot machine, which Sam uses his last quarter to play.
-He "wins", but the screen reads H_{2}O, causing the dam to burst and wash Sam away.
+He "wins", but the screen reads H_{2}O, causing the dam to burst.

-The short ends with Sam phoning Bugs (atop the now empty dam) to tell him, "I hate you, rabbit."
+The short ends with Sam phoning Bugs (atop the now-empty dam) to tell him, "I hate you, rabbit."